nini-lxz/DNF-Net/README.md

 ### Usage
 #### Try our previously-trained network:
 (1) Step 1: prepare network input <br>
 For your convenience, we provided the three noisy meshes shown in Figure 8 of our paper.
-You can download them [here].
+You can download them [here](https://drive.google.com/file/d/1Be2FXLTjfJcX-E0fjymx6--fFe1AxO9f/view?usp=sharing).
 Since our DNF-Net takes patches as network inputs, we directly provide the patches of each mesh; see the three h5 files in `network-inputs` folder.
 You can directly use them as network inputs.

 Or you can also use your own noisy meshes.
 You need to cut the noisy mesh into patches.
 Please download the C++ code [here](https://drive.google.com/file/d/1b3XOnDw-8zuw-QII96qYUh6aHSYuvEvS/view?usp=sharing).
 Unzip the file, inside the `Meshviewer` folder, open `meshviewer.cpp`, and you will see the main function.
 In the `prepareTestData()` function, you need to specify the path and name of your noisy meshes.
 Then the function will generate patches per face automatically.
 Finally, use the code `patch_to_h5.py` inside the `code` folder (see this GitHub page) to generate h5 file. <br>